How to pass along your knowledge to someone else.

-Appointment Tutors: You will be emailed a list of students assigned to you or will meet students in the ARC.
-Contact your tutee within 24 hours by email using the SSC to make an appointment.
+Appointment Tutors: You will be emailed a list of students assigned to you or you will meet students in the center.
+Contact your tutee within 24 hours by email using Navigate to make an appointment.

-Drop-in tutors: Shifts are usually two to three hours, Monday through Friday, between 12-6 p.m.
+Drop-in tutors: Shifts are usually two to three hours, Monday through Friday.
 Students will be encouraged to attend your scheduled hours.
 Drop-in tutors can also take appointments.

 Becoming a certified tutor is a great addition to your resume or CV.
-The ARC offers a certification through the College Reading and Learning Association and has been awarded Level I Certified Tutor, Level II Advanced Certified Tutor, and Level III Master Certified Tutor.
-Each level consists of an additional 20 hours of training and an additional 25 hours of tutoring.
+TASS offers certification through the College Reading and Learning Association and has been awarded Level I Certified Tutor, Level II Advanced Certified Tutor, and Level III Master Certified Tutor.
+Each level consists of an additional 10 hours of training and an additional 25 hours of tutoring.
 For Level II and III certification, tutors will create and implement a tutor training workshop.
-Once a tutor has completed the Level requirements, they must complete a certification application that can be picked up from the ARC Director.
+Once a tutor has completed the requirements, they must complete a certification application that can be picked up from TASS director.
 For more information on the CRLA certification, please visit the CRLA website.

-While all tutors have their own style of tutoring, there are still some commonalities in every tutoring session.
-Here are some tips for getting started.
+While all tutors have their own style of tutoring, there are still some proven best practices you can follow.
+Here are some tips for getting started: